cindypan1999/cindypan1999.github.io/_posts/25-10-12-china-week-2.md

 <img src="/pictures/china/bund.jpg"/>

 We had one of the best nights of our trip.
-We put on the new little tank tops we bought earlier that day and got ready to go to a stunning rooftop bar, Roosevelt Bar.
+We put on the new tank tops we bought earlier that day and got ready to go to a stunning rooftop bar, Roosevelt Bar.
 It had jawdropping panoramic views of the skyline right up close.
 We were in awe and took a million photographs.
 The DJ was going hard with the Weeknd and we got a few different fun cocktails.
 At the end, we headed to the destination we had been anticipating all week, INS Park, the six story nightclub.

 <img src="/pictures/china/inns.jpg"/>